yiyangphd/cn/publications.md

 **即将发表**

-15. **Yang, Y.**, Wang, C., & Ionita-Laza, I. (2021+).
-KnockoffTrio: A knockoff framework for the trio design.
-Working manuscript.
+15. **Yang, Y.**, Wang, C., Liu, L., Buxbaum, J., He, Z., & Ionita-Laza, I. (2021+).
+KnockoffTrio: A knockoff framework for the identification of putative causal variants in genetic association studies with trio design.